CIMIP2B: Paralogs

 FAM166B has one paralog, FAM166A, which spans 317 aa and has a 25% identity.
 The accession number for FAM166A is NP_001001710.

-Clinical Significance
+Clinical significance

 Diseases

 Currently, FAM166 is not associated within a human disease or condition.
 Despite being located on Spastic paraplegia 46, a locus on chromosome 9, that is known to cause an autosomal-recessive disease called hereditary spastic paraplegia (HSP), FAM166B was determined not to be the gene responsible for the disease due to its frequency in the population controls.
-FAM166B was excluded from a patent looking for genes that are prognosis predictors for classic Hodgkin's lymphoma (cHL).